elwyn-chow/cybersecurity_homework/homework_week14/answers.md

 17. What is the request method?

+POST

 18. Which header expresses the client's preference for an encrypted response?

+Upgrade-Insecure-Requests: 1

 19. Does the request have a user session associated with it?

+No

 20. What kind of data is being sent from this request body?

+Login data that is unencrypted

 **HTTP Response**